Guide to CISM Certification

 Submitting your CISM application and paying the application fee.
 ISACA will confirm all of your information before awarding you the certification.

-There’s no requirement from ISACA to have a degree, but having work experience in information security is a must.
-Many information security employers look for candidates with a bachelor’s degree in computer science or an engineering discipline, ideally with a master’s degree in an appropriate field.

-Some popular alternatives include attending an information security bootcamp or earning another certification, such as the Certified Information Systems Auditor (CISA) credential, which is also issued by ISACA.
-This certification also requires a minimum of five years of work experience, passing an exam, and completing continuing education.

-You need five or more years of work experience in information security.
-This experience must be from within the past 10 years before your application date to meet the requirements for certification.
-At least three of those years need to be in at least three job practice areas, with one or more in each.
+You need to have five or more years of work experience in information security to qualify to take the CISM exam.
+At least three of those years need to be in a minimum of three job practice areas, with one year or more in each.
 These areas include:

 Information security management